dtube/docs/contribute.md

 ## Our gratitude

 **Thank you for helping DTube grow!** Since we believe in the power of our community and open source projects in general, **all our contributors with accepted pull requests will receive DTC**.
 We want to value your time and effort.

-Have some unanswered questions?
-Reach out to us!